 Once established Generic Risk Assessments can be used again and again or shared.
-Likewise, they may come from elsewhere within the school or the LA.
+Likewise, they may come from elsewhere within the school or the Local Authority.
 Many employers already provide these and it is recommended that employees use them.

-However, it is important to recognise that Generic Risk Assessment is not sufficient, even if you return to the same place on a regular basis, the plan needs to be considered further, because the make up of the group (leaders and pupils) will be different every time.
+However, it is important to recognise that a Generic Risk Assessment is not sufficient, even if you return to the same place on a regular basis; the plan needs to be considered further.
+Any relevant changes in the school's or LA's policies needs to be considered, e.g. policies regarding educational visits, safety management, safeguarding.
+Additionally, the make-up of the group (leaders and pupils) will be different every time.